Understanding How Google Ranks Search Results

 Increase organic traffic to critical pages with flexible SEO strategies engineered to support your business goals.

-Much to the dismay of website owners, Google updates its algorithms and systems frequently.
-However, this constant evolution is necessary to ensure the search engine returns valuable results.
+How and When the Algorithms ChangeMuch to the dismay of website owners, Google updates its algorithms and systems frequently.
+This constant evolution is necessary to ensure the search engine returns valuable results to internet users.
 Often, major algorithmic changes occur specifically to counteract the latest quality problems.

 Most Google algorithm updates fall into a few categories, depending on the update’s size and goal.
 These categories include:

-- Core Updates: Google updates all its search algorithms and systems several times a year, and these widespread changes are called core updates.
+• Core Updates: Google updates all its search algorithms and systems several times a year, and these widespread changes are called core updates.
 They’re often the most challenging adjustments to prepare for or recover from since they don’t target anything specific.
-If your site is affected, Google simply states that you should focus on overall content quality, user experience, and adherence to search guidelines.
+If your site is affected, Google states that you should focus on overall content quality, user experience, and adherence to search guidelines.

 These posts cover some recent algorithm updates: